DjNemas/MikuLib/Miku/README.md

 **Created by**: Hatsune Nemas

 **Inspired by**:
-- Hatsune Miku (????) - The virtual diva
+- Hatsune Miku (初音ミク) - The virtual diva
 - Crypton Future Media
 - The global Vocaloid community